ellamac/ca-branching/README.md

 3. Q: What is the difference in locking a branch vs. requiring a pull request for it?
     A: A locked branch is read only.
 Nobody can make changes to it.
 A branch that requires a pull request just requires others to approve commits before they are pushed to it.

+# Practice 3 - Pull Requests in GitHub

+Pull Requests or "PRs" (also merge requests) are a feature in Git based version control systems, including GitHub.
+Pull Requests allow asking other team members for feedback on code coming in to the system from a separate branch.

+Practice creating and completing pull requests.
+Start with a GitHub repo, that you have cloned locally.
+Create a new branch locally, commit some files into it, and then push it to GitHub.

+Now, open your web browser, and navigate to your GitHub repo.
+At the top, you can see a navigation item called "Pull requests".
+Create a new pull request for merging your new branch to any other branch, say, "main" or "dev".

+Answer the following questions:

+1. Can you use Pull Requests as a solo developer?
+Is there any benefit in this?
+2. Assume you have already created a pull request.
+What happens if you push additional commits to the same branch?
+3. What are "tags", and how can they be useful in pull request handling?